 Are you thinking about starting your streaming career (and are you in need of some streaming tips for beginners?)
 Then, you chose the best time possible!
 In 2020, the number of gaming video content viewers reached a record 1.2 billion.
 And the numbers are still growing (with no perspectives to change this trend).
 As a result, streaming platforms are becoming more and more popular.
 They create new features and attract more diversified audiences than ever before.

 However, starting is always challenging; sometimes, it may seem even impossible.
 You have to have vast knowledge and some setup to start.
 If you feel overwhelmed, don’t worry, we are here to help!
 Below, you will find helpful information on how to make your stream more appealing to your audience.
-And if you need more, you can always check out our previous articles with tips and tricks on how to make more money streaming, or how to promote your stream.
+And if you need more, you can always check out our previous articles with streaming tips and tricks for beginners on how to make more money streaming, or how to promote your stream.

 Having a good, reliable setup is the first step in the streaming process.
 This is crucial, as you can’t expect people to watch your channel if you still use a 360p camera from 2005.
 Or have a microphone that makes your voice unhearable because of the background noise.
 We are not saying that you have to spend thousands of dollars on your first day.
 You can still find decent hardware for a small or medium budget.
 However, it’s an investment that will stay with you for a long time.
 At least to the point where you start earning some money.